-Most companies that rent vehicles also rent GPS’s.
+Most companies that rent vehicles also rent GPS devices.
 If you rent a GPS, check if the latest version of the T4A map is loaded.
-If you don’t rent a GPS, you should install the Tracks4Africa Overland Navigator app on your iPhone/iPad/smartphone/tablet.
 Remember to take along paper maps of the countries that you are going to tour.

 Finally, make sure you have the list of emergency contact numbers of the company you are renting from.
-If you intend crossing a border with the vehicle, make sure you have a letter of authorization from the vehicle renting company and a certified copy of the vehicle registration papers as well as the police clearance for that specific vehicle.
+If you intend to cross a border with the vehicle, make sure you have a letter of authorisation from the vehicle renting company.
+You also need a certified copy of the vehicle registration papers as well as the police clearance for that specific vehicle.

 Do not travel too far on the first day as you might suffer from jetlag or tiredness.
-Also, anything that turns out badly during the first day/night shakedown is quicker put right if you don’t have a long trek back to the rental company.
+Also, anything that turns out badly during the first day/night shakedown is more quickly put right if you don’t have a long trek back to the rental company.

 Take care when driving on gravel roads, no matter how good they are.
-It is safest to use 4WD and restrict your speed to around 80km/h maximum and off course, slower where road conditions dictate.
+It is safest to use 4WD and restrict your speed to around 80km/h maximum and, of course, even slower where road conditions dictate.